kcartlidge/markdowner/README.md

 # Markdowner

-Fast and efficient Markdown parsing in pure C# for .Net Core and .Net Framework.
+Fast-enough and efficient-enough Markdown parsing in pure C# for .Net Core and .Net Framework.